Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 The build of the PEST runfile was undertaken in `build_optimisation.py <../optimisation/build_optimisation.py>`_. which has a number of component functions:
 - `raw_pest <../optimisation/build_optimisation.py#L251>`_:
   - Overarching function to build the pest runfile (calls the following functions).
   - Also handles the singular value decomposition (SVD) parameters.
 - `make_template_and_infiles <../optimisation/build_optimisation.py#L37>`_:
   - make the template and in infiles for pest to interact with the model parameter inputs.
 - `make_ins_and_output_files <../optimisation/build_optimisation.py#L50>`_:
   - make an example output files (model outputs) and the PEST instruction files to read the model output data (targets).
 - `set_control_data <../optimisation/build_optimisation.py#L69>`_:
   - set the control data for the PEST runfile.
 - `set_parameter_data_groups <../optimisation/build_optimisation.py#L145>`_:
   - set parameter data groups, limits, transformations, and derivative handling.
 - `set_obs_data <../optimisation/build_optimisation.py#L190>`_:
   - set the observation data, weights, and GROUP WEIGHTINGS.

-# todo modes for PEST (key control and svd data)
+While the full specification for our PEST optimisation are available in the code the following relevant key parameters are listed below:

+- Kh and river conductance parameters were varied on a log transform (`partrans`)
+- All other parameters were varied with no transform (`partrans`)
+- PEST was run in estimation mode (`pestmode = 'estimation'`)
+- PEST allowed model failures in lamda calculation (`lamforgive = 'lamforgive'`)
+- PEST allowed model failures in derivative calculation (`derforgive = 'derforgive'`)
+- PEST was run with singular value decomposition (`svdmode = 1`)
+- The eigenvalue threshold for svd was set to  5e-7 (`svd_dataeigthresh = 5e-7`)

 Standard optimisation outputs
 =============================